jorisslob/imaging-ontology/README.md

 of microscopy images of various modalities.

-The ontology aims to increase the amount of usable metadata that can be communicated between different research groups, i.e. an image analysis group gets images from a microscopy lab, but all the acquisition information is stored in lab books.
-As microscopes become more and more digital, automatic metadata generation gets better, but we see a lot of different formats with almost no integration.
+The ontology aims to increase the amount of usable metadata that can be communicated between different research groups, e.g. an image analysis group gets images from a microscopy lab, but all the acquisition information is stored in lab books.
+As more and more microscopes become digital, automatic metadata generation gets better, but we see a lot of different formats with almost no integration.

 Comparable work
 ---------------